s-shchekoldin/httpReqParser/README.md

-This is a demonstration of using the HttpRequest parsing example.
+This example of automatically generated high-performance code (httpReq.h and httpReq.cc and HttpReqRust.rs), using vProto at https://cgen.dev
-The code (httpReq.h and httpReq.cc and HttpReqRust.rs) was automatically generated using vProto at https://cgen.dev The application demonstrates the operation of both: full-http and any byte-level data fragmentation.
+The application demonstrates the operation of both: full-http and any byte-level data fragmentation.

 The application uses input test data from 'input.txt' and outputs the result to the file 'output.txt'.